amedeo03/Lenovo-Yoga-gen-7-linux-configuration/README.md

 ## Issues and fixes:
 ##### 1. Folding the screen will actually disable the keyboard, but folding it back will not reactivate it
-By installing iio-sensor-proxy and kded-rotation-git^AUR^ you will get both automatic screen rotation and keyboard deactivation while in tablet mode without further configuration (took from https://wiki.archlinux.org/title/Tablet_PC).
+By installing iio-sensor-proxy and kded-rotation-git [AUR] you will get both automatic screen rotation and keyboard deactivation while in tablet mode without further configuration (took from https://wiki.archlinux.org/title/Tablet_PC).

 ##### 2. Some bluetooth might not connect due to an unsupported protocol
 Install pulseaudio-bluetooth and then reboot.